pyofwave/PyOfWave/docs/server/source/Extending/CoreModule.rst

 .. py:method:: searchDocuments(user, search)

-   Returns a list of wave URLs to documents that match the source.
-The tags that may be specified in the search are provided by :py:meth:`setTags`.
+   Returns a list of wave URLs to documents that match the search in the form of an xQuery conditional :py:class:`String` object.

-.. py:method:: setTags(doc, user, **tags)

-   Sets the tags for the documentation for use by search.

 core.delta
 ==========